cuwilson/AD311-W26-Configuring-ESLint/README.md

 - tested by creating `testFile.js` and running `npx eslint testFile.js`

 ### Observations
+- I initially received a configuration error due to a typo ("alwyas" instead of "always"), but after fixing the typo, ESLint ran correctly
 - ESLint detected the missing semicolons and incorrect quotation marks based on my custom rules
 - the `--fix` option was very helpful and automatically correct the problems, which could make it easier to enforce standards across a bigger project